m-allanson/mikeallanson.com/README.md

 - markers on the big links? arrows?
 - heading link icons / text?
 - meta tags
 - figure out how to hook to an Obsidian vault for writing.
+(Maybe, what about MDX?)
 Check this out https://dev.to/bathrobe/creating-a-diy-digital-garden-with-obsidian-and-gatsby-378e
 - font size balancing?
 See: https://fontdrop.info/ and https://codepen.io/simonjhearne/pen/rNMGJyr
 - background/header image on posts? hash post content and use hash as a seed for something generative? e.g. https://coolbackgrounds.io/ (triangilify) or https://jasonwebb.github.io/2d-differential-growth-experiments/experiments/07%20-%20bounds/
-- give this a proper home.
-I guess replace https://github.com/m-allanson/portfolio
+- ~give this a proper home.
+I guess replace https://github.com/m-allanson/portfolio~
 - ~sort by date~
 - ~tidy CSS~
 - ~focus reset should use @supports focus-visible for safari~